 To say that I love to take pictures would be an understatement.
 It is what brings me joy, zest, happiness, contentment, and brings out the life in all I find around me.
 Probably like you, it is being a square peg in a round world.
 It seems like most of the world is made of 'Rounders'.

 As a child, one of my favorite stories was the 'Ant and the Grasshopper'.
 For most of my life I identified with the Grasshopper.
 True, he about starved and froze to death until the ants took him in for the winter, but he brought joy and music into a dreary world of drudgery.
 The ants probably ate him later.
 Anyway, that's who I wanted to be...the Grasshopper.
-Now at age 59, in retrospect, it might have been better to become an 'Anthopper'..next time I'll charge them admission.
+Now at age 62, in retrospect, it might have been better to become an 'Anthopper'..next time I'll charge the ants an admission fee.

 Life is for the living.
-The world of Art and the world of Work both have their place of importance, but I still would rather be over here.
+The world of Art and the world of Work both have their place of importance, but I still would rather be over here on the Art side.
 If you pass by drop a coin in my cup.
 Thanks.

 All images on this site are my own original works and are copyrighted.
 All rights of every kind are reserved to me the artist-photographer, my business aka Photography by Jake, or an authorized agent, heir or representative.
-Unauthorized use of any images, including but not limited to, alteration, copying, duplication, reproduction digital or otherwise, or publishing in any form of media without my express written permission in advance is prohibited by US and International Copyright Laws.
+Unauthorized use of any images, including but not limited to, sales, alteration, copying, duplication, reproduction digital or otherwise, or publishing in any form of media electronic or otherwise or as to be known in the future, without my express written permission in advance is prohibited by US and International Copyright Laws.
 The sale of any image on this site does not transfer ownership,duplication rights of any kind, or copyright to the purchaser.
+Any alteration or modification of images, whether by cropping, changing color, orientation, or otherwise is strictly forbidden and protected by the Copyright owner, his heirs or assigns.